shabububu/iawa/README.md

   carousel_pkg: 'carousel.tar.gz'
   ```

   This package will need to be created and copied into `ansible\local_files`.
-This package will be unpacked on your VM in `app/assets/images/vtul/`.
+This package will be unpacked on your VM in `app/assets/images/vtul/carousel/`.
-  The current setup expects the following package contents:
+  The following is an example of the carousel package contents:

   ```
   Susana_Torre/Ms1990_016_F026_014_Garvey_Dr_007_25p.jpg